 Specific to physician-patient encounters, virtual health enables live and asynchronous clinical interactions, clinical practice, and patient management supported by a wide range of communication, collaboration, and cognitive computing technologies along with digital devices and data.

 Benefits of Virtual Health and Telemedicine

 As you can see, there are many benefits of offering Virtual Health.
-For patients and medical practices, the use of telemedicine technology allows patients to receive follow up care and chronic illness management from their own home on the devices they already own and use.
+For patients and medical practices, the use of telemedicine technology allows patients to receive follow-up care and chronic illness management from their own homes on the devices they already own and use.
 This follow-up care is especially crucial for those who are homebound or have difficulty arranging travel.

 For healthier patients, it reduces travel time and costs and requires less time away from work.
 As an added benefit, patients do not have exposure to other potentially contagious patients.
 In short, telemedicine removes many of the barriers preventing people from actively managing their health.

-Improved Quality – Studies have consistently shown that the quality of healthcare services delivered via telemedicine are as good those given in traditional in-person consultations.
+Studies have consistently shown that the quality of healthcare services delivered via telemedicine is as good as those given in traditional in-person consultations.

 There are significant benefits to medical practice, as well.
 By utilizing virtual health, your practice can expand access to care.
 It improves clinical workflows by helping your staff capture each patient’s reason for the call or visit quickly, prioritize care delivery, suggest the best treatment guidelines, and identify additional information resources.
 Virtual health care can also support communication along the care continuum.

 Technology is providing new methods to assist your clients by responding to the need for better communication.
 It’s also creating a competitive landscape the medical field has never seen before.
 Embracing this new trend will enable you to maintain your patients for years to come.